git-raghav/Evidently-AI-Streamlit-App/README.md

-# 🚀 Evidently AI Streamlit App in Docker 🐳
+# 🚢 Evidently AI Sets Sail in Docker: A Voyage into Data Monitoring 🐳📊

 ## 📌 Introduction